Probabilistic Computers for Neural Quantum States: Author Contributions

 \section{Author Contributions}

 SC, JHM and KYC conceived the study.
 SC and JP performed different parts of the simulations.
 NAA provided support for the multi-FPGA implementations.
+SN implemented the dual sampling algorithm on FPGA.
 SC and JP wrote the initial draft of the manuscript with inputs from JHM and KYC.
 All authors contributed to improving the draft and participated in designing the experiments, analyzing the results, and editing the manuscript.